AnthonyMuncherz/kerajaan/README.md

 ## 📞 Support

 If you encounter any problems or need assistance:
-- Contact the System Admin at ext.
-XXXX
+- Contact me at
-- Email: admin@ipgkbm.edu.my
+- Email: aiman0608@gmail.com
-- ICT Room, Level 1, Block A

 ## 🔄 Updates

 This system will be updated from time to time for improvements.
-Any suggestions can be submitted to the ICT team for consideration.
+Any suggestions can contact me

 ## 📜 License

-Copyright © 2024 Institute of Teacher Education Malay Language Campus Developed by ICT Unit, IPG KBM
+Copyright © 2024 Institute of Teacher Education Malay Language Campus Developed by Zahar